Hecate2/Ignareo-ISML-auto-voter/README.md

 **IGN does not open fire until you run Ammunition.py at last!**
 **IgnaleoA is not fully reliable** when thousands of concurrent connections have to be handled in a single process, especially on Windows.
 But IgnaleoA saves a little bit of memory and CPU than IgnaleoG.

+## The I/O engines:
+IgnaleoG uses `gevent` making your `socket` asynchronous.
+It means you can feed gevent with multi-thread web spider codes (typically `requests`) and enjoy asynchronous performance.
+In principle you can even connect to databases asynchronously.
+The event loop of gevent on different platforms is documented at http://www.gevent.org/loop_impls.html.
+According to the page, Windows users now have libuv!

+IgnaleoA uses the classical Python library `asyncio`.
+The codes in IgnaleoA have to be literally asynchronous with `async def`, `ensure_future`, `await` and  `add_callback`.

 ## The structure:
-IGN is fabricated with 3 cascades:
+IGN for ISML is fabricated with 3 cascades:
-data producer -> main network IO -> servers for computation intensive tasks
+data producer -> main network I/O -> servers for computation intensive tasks
 Every later cascade is an http server for the previous one.

-When running IGN, the main IO receives POST from the proxy provider, and directly contact ISML with http requests.
+The data producer collects, neatens and gives the necessary information to start new I/O tasks.
-The captcha server receives POST from the main IO, and recognizes the letters and digits in the captcha image.
+The captcha server receives POST from the main I/O, and recognizes the letters and digits in the captcha image.
+In other words they undertake all the computation-intensive jobs.
+This paradigm provides an example involving all kinds of I/O and computation.
+All the processes can be easily distrubuted on different machines.
+**Hopefully Ignaleo serves just as a concept** of high performance I/O engine, rather than a heavy framework. **I tried to make no decision for you**, except for performance and convenience of transplanting your other web spiders.

+Note that you can write all kinds of blocking codes in IgnaleoG. `gevent` even turns `time.sleep()` into non-blocking pause.
+That means you can boast high performance automatically.
+But non-socket time-consuming codes (computation or long-playing HDD I/O) should be transfered to other processes.

-To control the network IO process of voting, or use IGN for other purposes, write your own codes in **Voter.py**.
+To control the network I/O process, write your own codes in **Voter.py**.
 To deploy multiple processes of servers, change **portList** in Ammunition.py, IgnaleoA.py and captchaServer.py.
 To change which characters to vote for, modify **charaSelector.py**.
 To tackle Cloudflare IUAM firewall (Checking your browser before…) with IgnaleoA, try to extract the JavaScript carefully, using **aiocfscrape.py**.
 The original version offered by https://github.com/pavlodvornikov/aiocfscrape have been disabled since Cloudflare changes the firewall very often.
 You may refer to all the resources from Github to bypass the firewall.

-## The I/O engines:
-IgnaleoG uses `gevent` making your `socket` asynchronous.
-It means you can feed gevent with multi-thread web spider codes (typically `requests`) and enjoy asynchronous performance.
-In principle you can even connect to databases asynchronously.
-The event loop of gevent on different platforms is documented at http://www.gevent.org/loop_impls.html .
-According to the page, Windows users now have libuv!
-IgnaleoA uses the classical Python library `asyncio`.
-The codes in IgnaleoA have to be literally asynchronous with `async def`, `ensure_future`, `await` and  `add_callback`.

 ## Accessories:
 **ISMLnextGen**, which contains some prototypes and basic code blocks, is the lab for the development of IGN.